BenKuhnhaeuser/GPID/README.md

 - `thresholds.csv`: file with optimal filtering thresholds selected using method calibration.
 See [2.
 Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/2.-Method-calibration).
 - `confidence_support.csv`: file listing the probability of the top identification being correct, close or wrong depending on the percentage of genes supporting the identification; produced during method validation.
 See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
 - `species_groups.csv`: optional file specifying for each species a user-defined group of closely related species.
 See See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
 - `samples`: folder containing a sub-folder for each sample to be identified.
 Each sub-folder contains one fasta file per gene for the sample to be identified, and each file contains a single corresponding gene sequence for the sample.
 See [4.
 Sample identification](https://github.com/BenKuhnhaeuser/GPID/wiki/4.-Sample-identification).

+After downloading and extracting the folder, change into it using:
+`cd quickstart/`

 ### Sample identification
-Sample identification is conducted using the following command:
+Sample identification is conducted using the command `gpid identify`.
-`gpid identify -i samples/Calamus_sample_1/ -r reference/ -g gene_performance.csv -t thresholds.csv -c confidence_support.csv -s species_groups.csv`

-The required input arguments are:
+The main input arguments are:
 `-i`: Sample directory containing one `fasta` file per gene for the sample to identify
 `-r`:  Reference directory containing one `fasta` file per gene and the corresponding BLAST databases

-For method calibration and validation, the standard file names and locations produced during method calibration and validation are used by default.
-This can be specified using:
 `-g`: Gene performance file
 `-t`: Filtering thresholds file
 `-c`: Confidence estimates file